ERIK E. STOUT

 Education:

-College of Liberal Arts and Sciences (BS Economics, Statistics (minor))
+College of Liberal Arts and Sciences: BS Mathematics, major; BS Economics, major;

 Relevant Coursework: